 Table 4-2.
-Summary of 2018 Monitored Concentrations for Richmond South Station and Applicable Air Quality Objectives b Metro Vancouver objectives are "not to be exceeded" for all averaging periods and contaminants.
+Summary of 2018 Monitored Concentrations for Richmond South Station and Applicable Air Quality Objectives a Maximum is the highest concentration for each contaminant and averaging period from the 2018 data set, b Metro Vancouver objectives are "not to be exceeded" for all averaging periods and contaminants.

-Contaminant Avg.
-Period μg/m3 ppb Ma aximum ^a Design Value (Richmond South Station) Criterion Design Value Calculation ^ь --- --- ----------- --- c Currently, there is uncertainty as to how Metro Vancouver will apply this air quality objective for areas already exceeding or close to the criteria.
+Table 4-2.
+Summary of 2018 Monitored Concentrations for Richmond South Station and Applicable Air Quality Objectives c Currently, there is uncertainty as to how Metro Vancouver will apply this air quality objective for areas already exceeding or close to the criteria.